SpedySpedy Docs

 GitHubLink commits and branches to tickets, receive updates when code is pushed, sync GitHub Issues bidirectionally with board tickets

-GitLabLink commits and branches to tickets, receive updates when code is pushed
+GitLabLink commits and branches to tickets, receive updates when code is pushed, import GitLab projects with issues, comments, and assignments

 BitbucketLink commits and branches to tickets, receive updates when code is pushed